-Configuring Inspection of Database and Directory Protocols
+Inspection of Database and Directory Protocols

 This chapter describes how to configure application layer protocol inspection.
 Inspection engines are required for services that embed IP addressing information in the user data packet or that open secondary channels on dynamically assigned ports.
-These protocols require the ASA 1000V to do packet inspection instead of passing the packet through the fast path.
+These protocols require the ASA to do a deep packet inspection instead of passing the packet through the fast path.
 As a result, inspection engines can affect overall throughput.

-Several common inspection engines are enabled on the ASA 1000V by default, but you might need to enable others depending on your network.
+Several common inspection engines are enabled on the ASA by default, but you might need to enable others depending on your network.

 This chapter includes the following sections: